GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 * Upload your content to a hosting site such as YouTube or Vimeo.
 These options do not preclude displaying from within your website.
 * Basic embedding using HTML media tags such as &lt;video> and &lt;audio>.
-* More complicated embedding using a video library such as [Google's Shaka Player](https://github.com/google/shaka-player), [JW Player](https://developer.jwplayer.com/), or [Video.js](http://videojs.com/).
+* More full-featured embedding using a video library such as [Google's Shaka Player](https://github.com/google/shaka-player), [JW Player](https://developer.jwplayer.com/), or [Video.js](http://videojs.com/).
 * Building your own media streaming application.